Tods Corner Power Station: Technical details

 Arthurs Lake Pumping Station.
 In order to increase the size of the reservoir at the Great Lake, and increase the water available to the important Waddamana Power Stations, Arthurs Lake was created in the 1920s with the damming of several creeks and water was pumped from it into the Great Lake as required by the station.
 With the construction of the much larger Poatina Power Station in 1966 to replace Waddamana, Tods Corner was added to recover some of the energy used by the pump systems.
 The power station is located on the south-eastern shore of Great Lake and is supplied with water via a 105 m-long penstock connected to an open flume which carries the discharge from Arthurs Lake Pumping Station.

-Commissioned in 1966 by the Hydro Electric Corporation (TAS), the station has a single Maier Francis-type turbine with capacity of 1.7 MW coupled to a Siemens induction generator.
+Commissioned in 1966 by the Hydro Electric Corporation, the station has a single Maier Francis-type turbine with capacity of 1.7 MW coupled to a Siemens induction generator.
 The station output, estimated at 8 GWh annually, is fed to TasNetworks' transmission grid at its output voltage of 6.6 kV via a circuit breaker located in the exterior switchyard.